mlubinsky/mlubinsky.github.com/ml_2/README.md

 https://towardsdatascience.com/what-is-so-general-about-generalized-linear-model-15dde9be2640

 GLM’s are a generalization of Linear Regression where the response variable takes a non-normal distribution such as a Poisson or Binomial distribution.
 GLM’s contain three core things:
-- Part of the Exponential Family of Distributions
+- Part of the Exponential Family of Distributions.
-- Linear Predictors
+- Linear Predictors.
-- Link Function
+- Link Function.

 https://towardsdatascience.com/poisson-regression-and-generalised-linear-models-606fe5f7c1fd